ClojureBridgeLondon/workshop-content-gitbook/exercises/celebrity-name-smash/index.md

 <!--endsec-->

-Define a name for our collection, so we dont need to copy/paste the collection each time.
+Define a name for our collection, so we don't need to copy/paste the collection each time.

 ```eval-clojure